Today's Date and Time

 Leap Year

-The same moment written across the formats you'll encounter in software, paperwork, and international correspondence.
-All based on your device's local clock.
+The same current date written across the formats you'll encounter in software, paperwork, and international correspondence.
+If you searched for "what is the date today in numbers" or "what is today's date in numbers", this is the section you want.
+All values are based on your device's local clock.

 - ISO 8601